Skip to main content

 Attention: If you have access to multiple directories, make sure the directory name matches both the contacts and respondent funnel data!

-6. Next to the contact source, add a join.
+6. Next to the respondent funnel source, add a join.

 Joining contact and funnel data

-7. Under Right Input, select the respondent funnel.
+7. Under Right Input, select the contact data.

-8. Under Join condition, select Contact ID for both the right and left sources.
+8. Under Join condition, select Contact ID for both the left and right sources.

 9. Create an output dataset.